316company/sheetbase-backend/README.md

     return res.standard({hooray: 'You have passed the security check!'});
 });
 // same as above
-app.post('/private', Sheetbase.Request.authorize, function (req, res) {
+app.post('/private', Sheetbase.Middleware.authorize, function (req, res) {
     return res.standard({hooray: 'You have passed the security check!'});
 });